awsdocs/aws-cdk-guide/doc_source/use_cfn_template.md

 }
 ```

-And here's how you might import it into your stack using the new `cloudformation-include `module\.
+And here's how you import it into your stack using `cloudformation-include`\.

 ------
 #### [ TypeScript ]